TEGRAXD/resonance/README.md

 Status
 ------
-Version 1.0.0 is under development
+Version 0.0.1 is under development

 Note
 ------
-Currently, plugin only available only for Android devices
+Currently, the plugin only available for Android.
+Pull requests and contributors are welcome.

 Developer
 ------